paterben/private-dining/README.md

 ### Use the Swagger UI

-Once the application starts, the Swagger UI should be available at http://localhost:8080/swagger-ui.html.
+Once the application starts, you can connect to the Swagger UI at http://localhost:8080/swagger-ui.html.

 In addition to the normal API, you will see an admin API that you can use to populate the application with sample data or to delete all data.

+### View OpenAPI documentation

+Once the application starts, you can view OpenAPI docs at http://localhost:8080/v3/api-docs.

-### AI statement
+## AI statement

 I did not use any AI tooling to help with development.